Ifeanyi-omeck/Ifeanyi-omeck/README.md

 <br>
 ⚡ Fun fact: I love rapping and I occassionally take singing breaks when studying lol. <br>

-🤔 I am interested in  Computer Vision, Natural language processing, and Reinforcement Learning.<br>
+🤔 I am interested in
+- Computer Vision
+- , and
+- Reinforcement Learning.<br>

 😄 One of my favorite quotes is  'dare to win!.